Determining the Order of Paying Off Your Debts

 You may have several debts that you know you can knock out in just a few months, and you may put those at the front of your debt payment plan.
 Then you can determine if you want to work on the smallest debts or the highest interest rates first.

-You may want to put the loans that save you on your taxes at the end of your debt payment plan.
-This would be your student loan, home equity loan or second mortgage.
+You also may want to put the loans that save you on your taxes at the end of your debt payment plan.
+For example, your student loans, home equity loans, or second mortgage.
 These debts may also have lower interest rates.

 Sticking to Your Plan

-You also need to stay motivated to make extra payments.
+You also need to stay motivated.
 A debt payment chart where you track your progress can help, as well as celebrating each milestone along the way.